jakimowb/eo-time-series-viewer/README.md

 # README #

-The SenseCarbon Time Series Viewer is a graphical user interface to visualize time series (TS) of remote sensing (RS) data.
+The SenseCarbon Time Series Viewer is a graphical user interface to visualize time series (TS) of remote sensing data.
-Its major aims are (i) to allow for an interactive and GIS based labeling of TS data and (ii) to use the RS data "as is" and (iii) to allow for an easy installation on different plattforms using standard python packages shipped with [Quantum GIS (QGIS)](www.qgis.org) only.
+Aims are (i) to support a [Quantum GIS (QGIS)](www.qgis.org) based labeling of TS data, (ii) to use remote sensing data "as is" and (iii) avoid a complicated installation process.

+This viewer requires only python packages that are part of a standard [Quantum GIS (QGIS)](www.qgis.org) installation.

 ![Screenshot](Screenshot.png "Screenshot SenseCarbon Time Series Viewer")